-For Android, Speedify offers a smooth user-friendly and easy to use application.
+For Android, Speedify offers a smooth, user-friendly, and easy-to-use application.
 It has a 4.0-star rating on Google Play Store and is super easy to use.
-I also love the fact that the Android app offers nearly identical features that you can find in the Windows or the Mac app of Speedify.
+I also love that the Android app offers nearly identical features that you can find in the Windows or the Mac app of Speedify.

 Speedify iOS App

 As for the iOS app of Speedify, it is also super easy to use and well designed.
 The iOS app has even better user reviews.
-Currently, it has a 4.7-star rating on the iTunes store which is super impressive.
-As for usability, it works similar to the Android app and has pretty much every feature you could need.
+Currently, it has a 4.7-star rating on the iTunes store, which is super impressive.
+As for usability, it works similarly to the Android app and has pretty much every feature you could need.

 Pricing – What does Speedify cost?

-There are currently three (3) Speedify’s subscription plans you can choose from.
-Individual, Family and Team Plan.
-The Individual plan covers one user, the Family plan covers 5 users and the Team plan covers as many users as you like.
+There are currently three (3) Speedify subscription plans you can choose from.
+Individual, Family, and Team Plan.
+The Individual plan covers one user, the Family plan covers 5 users, and the Team plan covers as many users as you like.

 Personally, the only affordable plan, in my opinion, is the individual plan which can be used on 5 devices simultaneously.
-The rest of the two plans are really expensive for a consumer VPN if you ask me.
+The rest of the two plans are costly for a consumer VPN if you ask me.

-Similarly, the family package also has four plans:
+Similarly, the family package also has three plans:

 Last but not least, the team package offers 2 plans which start from:

 As for payment methods, you can only use Credit Cards, PayPal, and Amazon Pay.
 To my surprise, they have not added any sort of anonymous payment option like Bitcoin.
 Their refund policy, on the other hand, is pretty great.
 All of their plans are covered by a full risk-free 30-day money-back guarantee.
 If you don’t end up liking their service, you can always get a refund.